eric8395/airbnb_recommendations/README.md

 - numerical descriptions (host response rate/time, number of bathrooms, bedrooms, accommodation, price, number of stays, number of reviews, review scores, etc)
 - binary values (instant bookable, license requirements, host identity verfication status, etc)

+### Data Cleaning & Preprocessing
+In general, the following steps below describe the major data cleaning and preprocessing performed before conducting analysis.
+For more detailed steps, please refer to the 'Data Cleaning' notebook found in this repository.

+- **Handling Missing Values:** There were many missing values discovered in dataset.
+For example, `host_response_time` contained over 2,100 rows of missing entries.
+Since this was a categorical ordinal column, these missing values were imputed with an 'N/A' value to represent Airbnb hosts who have not responded back to hostees.
+Other numerical missing values such as `security_deposits` were imputed with the value 0 (assuming that a security deposit was not needed for the listings).

+- Encoding Categorical Features and Values: